HimanshuMishra123/python-for-devops/Day-05/README.md

 ### Setting Environment Variables

 You typically set environment variables in your 'operating system' (directly reading from command line) or via a `.env` file if you are using a package like `python-dotenv`. <br/>
+Python-dotenv reads key-value pairs from a .env file and can set them as environment variables.<br/>

 ### Accessing Environment Variables in Python